Locations:

 A note from Cleveland Clinic

 Vaginal fistulas can cause embarrassing symptoms like urinary or fecal incontinence.
-Women who experience prolonged labor or undergo pelvic surgery are more at risk for developing fistulas.
-These openings can form between your vagina and organs in your urinary or digestive systems.
-Tell your provider if you have symptoms.
-You may be able to heal with nonsurgical treatments.
-When needed, surgery is highly successful at treating vaginal fistulas.
+Certain events like prolonged labor or pelvic surgery may put you at a higher risk for developing fistulas.
+Developing a fistula isn’t always something you can prevent, especially if it happens after trauma or injury.
+Tell your provider if you have symptoms like leaking pee and poop or pain with sex.
+You may be able to heal small fistulas with nonsurgical treatments.
+Surgery to close a fistula is highly successful and your risk of developing one again is small.

 Medically Reviewed